 Have you ever thought what are the most expensive sports in the world?
 Well, what is your favorite sport?
-Playing sport help you to build your body, fill up your free time, and the most important – it keep you fit.
-It is the best thing to get relaxed and to do something different.
-There are many kinds of sports, and some of them can be easily played at home, but some sports are expensive and not everyone can afford them.
-Some sports needs huge capital to even participate and that is why they are not easy like football or basketball.
+Playing sport help you to build your body, fill up your free time, and the most important – it keeps you fit.
+It is the best thing to get relaxed and do something different.￼

-Below are the top 10 most expensive sports in the world to decide whether the sport that you play is expensive or not.
-Be warned, some of these sports have the potential to empty your pockets.
+Below we will present you the top 10 most expensive sports in the world and it’s up to you to decide whether the sport that you play is expensive or not.

 It is a horse game that involves the skill of driving, riding, steeple chasing or vaulting with horses and controlling it.
 The cost is estimated to $200,000 and this doesn’t involve the buying and selling of the horse.
 It is limited to maintenance of the horse for a year.